ResearchComputing/Documentation/docs/software/spack.md

 [johndoe@c3cpu-c11-u17-2 ~]$ spack env create <environment name>
 ```

-Note that, by default, environments are stored in `/projects/$USER/spack/environments/`.
+Note that, by default, environment specs are stored in `/projects/$USER/spack/environments/`.
 This location can be changed by modifying the `environments_root` variable within `~/.spack/config.yaml`.

 __2. Activate your Spack environment__
 You can activate your Spack environment with one of the following commands: